mukeshdroid/kucmc_website/_posts/2021-10-09-Gargarian-theorem.md

 label_warning: "warning"
 label_danger:

-type: "testimonial"
+type: "project"
-author: "Head of Department, Department of Mathematics"
+author: "Swi Swi, 1st/1st CM"
 ---
 Welcome to the Department of Mathematics, School of Science, Kathmandu University.
 If you are prospective students expecting your field of study in science and its applications in real life, this is the right place.